SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 When you use types or methods whose name includes the word "unsafe", you take on the responsibility for safety.

+Safe code in Swift can still encounter errors and unexpected failures, which might stop the program's execution.
+Safety makes no guarantee about whether your code runs to completion.
+Swift provides several ways to indicate and recover from errors, discussed in <doc:TheBasics#Error-Handling>
+and <doc:TheBasics#Assertions-and-Preconditions> below.
+However, in some cases,
+the *only* safe way to handle an error is to stop execution.

 ## Error Handling

 You use *error handling* to respond to error conditions